“A sea of sin, lashed by the tempests of lust and passion.”

 In 1892 a fire ravaged much of the business district, further depleting Bodie’s population.
 Additional mines began to close.
 However, the very next year, Bodie became one of the first mining camps to use electricity.
 Another fire destroyed the Mill in 1898, but it was rebuilt the following year.

 By 1915, most of the important mines were controlled by James Stewart Cain who had arrived in Bodie when he was just 25 years old.
 Soon after his arrival, he entered the lumber business transporting timber on barges across Mono Lake.
-He would grow so successful that he eventually would own the Bodie bank, leased the Mono Lake Railway & Lumber Company (formerly known as the Bodie and Benton Railroad,) became the town’s principal property owner, and the owner of the Standard Mill.
-However, the Standard Mill was closed around 1916 and just a year later the Bodie and Benton Railway was abandoned.
+He would grow so successful that he eventually would own the Bodie bank, leased the Mono Lake Railway & Lumber Company (formerly known as the Bodie and Benton Railroad,) and became the town’s principal property owner, and the owner of the Standard Mill.
+However, the Standard Mill was closed around 1916, and just a year later the Bodie and Benton Railway was abandoned.